sonicdcer/DNZHRecomp/BUILDING.md

 These steps cover: Running the recompiler and building the project.

-## 1. Clone the MarioKart64Recomp Repository
+## 1. Clone the DNZHRecomp Repository
 This project makes use of submodules so you will need to clone the repository with the `--recurse-submodules` flag.

 ```bash